Railway Operations — IIOn this page

 The specific rules for what inclines necessitate bankers may vary from one zonal railway to another.
 In addition, bankers must be used for gentler inclines if there are special circumstances such as operation without brake vans.

-Often, brake vans are removed from the rake before a banker is attached at the rear, because the common 4-wheeled brake vans are light and do not share the same mass/inertia characteristics of the freight wagons, causing them to be jolted around excessively and very often jump the rails due to the buffing action between the wagons and the banker locos.
-A newer, long 8-wheeled brake van has recently [6/04] been developed which may avoid this problem, at the cost of making the rake longer.
+Often, brake vans were removed from the rake before a banker was attached at the rear, because 4-wheeled brake vans were light and did not share the same mass/inertia characteristics of the freight wagons, causing them to be jolted around excessively and very often jumped the rails due to the buffing action between the wagons and the banker locos.
+Newer, longer 8-wheeled brake vans in use today don’t have this issue and thus are kept in the formation, unless required by local operating procedures.

 Q. How do the drivers in the leading loco(s) and the banker(s) communicate?